rcmaehl/WhyNotWin11/Langs/0000-translating-guidelines.md

 ### Existing Translations

+* Notification or approval is not required for the following
+   * Version Number Changes
+   * RTL Additions (Verified using Google)
-Previous translators will be notified and will have 24h to reply.
+* Previous translators will be notified and will have 24h to reply.
-After all parties agree, translation will be updated.
+   * After all responding parties agree, translation will be updated.

 ## Getting Translator Role on the Community